NefydHP/micronas/README.md

 ```
 ## Features

-- Dashboard for introduction, resources, links, and socials.
+- Dashboard for resources and socials.
 - Disks Page for viewing and modifying files inside your MICRO NAS.
-- Settings Page for configuring website theme (light/dark), among other things.
 - Login Page for initializing the MICRO NAS' IP address, the username you wish to use, and the user password.
+- Dark mode

 ## Feedback

 If you have any feedback, please reach out to us at group2.iii.gnhs@gmail.com